-MIRRORS - POWER SIDEVIEW EXTERIOR -If Equipped
+MIRRORS - POWER SIDEVIEW EXTERIOR

-Always adjust mirrors for maximum rear visibility before driving off.
+Always adjust mirrors for maximum rear visibility before traveling.
 Make sure the seat is adjusted for proper vehicle control and that you are sitting back squarely into the seat.

 The mirrors may also contain heating elements to de-fog or de-ice the mirror glass during cold weather operation.
 An ON-OFF switch for the mirror heaters is located near the remote mirror controls.